chrisb13/cb.github.io/_posts/hpc/2015-01-18-rsync-bash-function.markdown

 - hpc
 ---

-My life consists of three problems...
+My life consists of two problems...

-1. I work on many different machines.
+1. I work on many different machines and the files I want are invariably on the wrong machine.
-1. I spend a lot of time moving files around.
 1. I can never remember the right rsync flags for the different machines I use and my fingers are lazy.

-The third problem means I never want to deal with the first two..
+The second problem means I never want to deal with the first two..
 Sound familiar?

 Here's some bash functions to help you push and pull files from a remote location.